 He also considers adding a few more brothers and sisters to the arrangement.

 Lochray tries to share his story with other families who are thinking about international adoption.
-There are so many children who need homes, he said.
+Some so many children need homes, he said.

 Andrew and Natalie and Maria have changed Lochray’s life.
 His home is now cluttered with Barbie dolls and remote-control cars.
 His heart is filled with love and pride.
 He can’t imagine what his life would be like without his children, and he doesn’t want to, just like he doesn’t want to know what their lives would have been like without him.